AndreaPrestia/Felis/README.md

 **Conclusion**

 Though there is room for further improvement, the project is fit for becoming a sound and usable product in a short time.
 I hope that my work can inspire similar projects or help someone else.
+I want to add some sort of alerting when something strange occurs, for example when a queue is too big or too much fails occur.